 Step Four: Tequila

 Without tequila, a Margarita is just a cup of limeade.
-So find a good blanco tequila, and add 2 ounces to your shaker.
+So a bottle of 1800® Tequila and add 2 ounces to your shaker.

 Step Five: Shake